EAJS Programme in European Jewish Studies

 - YIVO’s Histories, Contexts, Tensions: An academic roundtable to accompany the annual ‘Litvak Days’ (with the Lithuanian embassy, London) and YIVO (New York) [London, 1 – 2 December 2015]

 - Research Approaches in Hebrew Bible Manuscript Studies.
 A Critical Overview Based on Evidence from the Dead Sea Scrolls, Cairo Genizah and European Genizah [Aix-en-Provence, 6 – 8 June 2016]

 1. YIVO’s Histories, Contexts, Tensions: An academic roundtable to accompany the annual ‘Litvak Days’ (with the Lithuanian embassy, London) and YIVO (New York).

-Professor Michael Berkowitz and Dr Helen Beer, University College London.
+Organisers: Professor Michael Berkowitz and Dr Helen Beer, University College London.

 2. Research Approaches in Hebrew Bible Manuscript Studies.
 A Critical Overview Based on Evidence from the Dead Sea Scrolls, Cairo Genizah and European Genizah.

 This laboratory critically examined the research approaches used for the study of the transmission of the Hebrew Bible from Antiquity to the Middle Ages.
 It brought together PhD students, Early Career Researchers, as well as senior scholars of the Dead Sea Scrolls, the Cairo Genizah and the European Genizah, in order to share their research methods and approaches.
 Furthermore, it critically addressed questions regarding the Digital Humanities and how they can improve the scholarly work on the transmission of the Hebrew Bible.